bcgov/quickstart-openshift/README.md

 > cp ./database/postgis/Dockerfile ./database

-The quickstart comes with several pluggable backend components.
-Please delete the extra backends and remove them from any related workflows.
+This quickstart works with more than just JavaScript.
+Please check out [our pluggable backends repository(https://github.com/bcgov/quickstart-openshift-backends)] for Go, Java and Python options!

 # Getting Started

-Initial setup is intended to take four hours or less.
+Initial setup is intended to take an hour or less.
 This depends greatly on intended complexity, features selected/excluded and outside cooperation.

 ## Prerequisites